thebiglabasky/backlog-sorter/README.md

 ## Features

 - Automatically scores and ranks backlog issues
-- Updates issue order in Linear
+- Updates issue order in Linear with sequential numbering (1, 2, 3, etc.)
+- Fetches up to 200 issues from your backlog
 - Caches results to avoid unnecessary API calls
 - Compares scoring changes between runs
 - Detailed statistics and analysis